 Together, these and related actions to increase the availability of data resources are driving top-notch AI research toward new technological breakthroughs and promoting scientific discovery, economic competitiveness, and national security.

-HPC Infrastructure for AI
+High-Performance Computing (HPC) Infrastructure for AI

-Summit scientific supercomputer at Oak Ridge National Laboratory
+Frontier supercomputer at Oak Ridge National Laboratory

 While algorithms and data play strong roles in the performance of AI systems, equally important is the computing infrastructure upon which the AI systems run.
-The United States is a world leader in the development of high-performance computing infrastructure that supports AI research.
-The most recent strategy guiding U.S. activities in high performance computing is laid out in the National Science and Technology Council’s strategic plan from November 2020, entitled “Pioneering the Future Advanced Computing Ecosystem“, which builds upon the 2015 National Strategic Computing Initiative defined by Executive Order 13702.
+The United States is a world leader in the development of HPC infrastructure that supports AI research.
+The most recent strategy guiding U.S. activities in high performance computing is laid out in the National Science and Technology Council’s strategic plan from November 2020, entitled “Pioneering the Future Advanced Computing Ecosystem”, which builds upon the 2015 National Strategic Computing Initiative defined by Executive Order 13702.

-The National Aeronautics and Space Administration also has a strong high-end computing program, and augmented their Pleiades supercomputer with new nodes specifically designed for Machine Learning and AI workloads.
+The National Aeronautics and Space Administration also has a strong high-end computing program, and augmented their Pleiades supercomputer with nodes specifically designed for Machine Learning and AI workloads.

 Going forward, the National AI Initiative Act of 2020 directs DOE to make high performance computing infrastructure at national laboratories available for AI, make upgrades needed to enhance computing facilities for AI systems, and establish new computing capabilities necessary to manage data and conduct high performance computing for AI systems.
 Through these and related efforts, the Federal government is ensuring that high performance computing systems are increasingly available to advance the state of the art in AI.

 - RECOMMENDATIONS FOR LEVERAGING CLOUD COMPUTING RESOURCES FOR FEDERALLY FUNDED ARTIFICIAL INTELLIGENCE RESEARCH AND DEVELOPMENT